-Grassed areas to be regularly cut in accordance with BS 7370-3, table 3 to maintain a healthy sward 35-50mm in height.
+Ornamental grassed areas are to be regularly cut in accordance with BS 7370 -3, table 3 to maintain a healthy sward 35-50mm in height.
 Grass to be trimmed neatly around obstructions.
+Smooth flowing curves of edges with adjacent shrub areas to be left neat and in a weed free condition